Skanda001/Mirai/README.md

 cancelled item always carries a plain-English reason rather than an error code.

-## A bug we found by auditing our own output
+## A bug I found by auditing my own output

 The brief lists "student clashes" as an example metric to report.
 Rather than assume the hard constraint holds because the code says it should, we